 The number of particle events is also different between XIS and ACIS.
 ACIS clearly shows more particle events than XIS, even though the ACIS frame exposure time, 3.2 sec, is less than half that of XIS, 8 sec.
 This is due to the particle environment in the two orbits.
 Suzaku is in a low-earth orbit and receives substantial shielding from the Earth's magnetic field while Chandra's orbit takes it well above the magnetosphere and does not receive the same shielding.
+Once might assume that the higher particle rate on the ACIS raw frames would translate to faster accumulation of radiation damage, but that is not seen in the comparison between Figures 4 and 5.

 These basic differences in the number and morphology of particle events can explain some of the differences between the CTI evolution of ACIS and XIS.
 An additional piece of the puzzle is the time-dependence of the particle events themselves.
 Figure 11 shows a measure of the ACIS particle background over the same time period and with the same binning as the CTI evolution data.
 In this case the rate of high energy events rejected on-board the spacecraft is used as a proxy for the particle background rate.
 These events are well above the X-ray energies that can be focused by the telescope and can only be caused by particles.
-The particle background rate is clearly not constant but has is at the lowest level in 2001 and reaches more than twice that level in 2010.
-It has been shown that this measure of the ACIS particle background is well correlated over long timescales with proton fluxes measured by the ACE spacecraft with energies above 10 MeV (Grant et al. 2002).
+The particle background rate is clearly not constant but is at the lowest level in 2001 and reaches more than twice that level in 2010.
+It has been shown that this measure of the ACIS particle background is well correlated over long time-scales with proton fluxes measured by the ACE spacecraft with energies above 10 MeV (Grant et al. 2002).
+The lower particle fluxes are due to extra shielding provided by the solar magnetic field during solar maximum.
+Additional smaller scale dips can be seen which can be directly linked to increased heliomagnetic shielding during specific solar storms.
+The solar storms also produce transient increases in the particle background, but these are over much shorter timescales, hours to days, and thus do not appear in Figure 11.